Yale-BIM/f21-assignments/assignment-0/README.md

 [http://wiki.ros.org/catkin/Tutorials/create_a_workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

     > The [tutorial](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
-    page has tabs for switching between ROS versions.
-Follow the tutorial for the version of ROS that you have installed in your system, e.g., Kinetic.
+    page has tabs for switching between ROS distributions.
+Follow the tutorial for the distribution of ROS that you have installed in your system, e.g., Kinetic.

 2. Download Shutter's codebase into your workspace's `src` directory.